HuaizhengZhang/AI-System-School/infra.md

   - ACM SIGOPS Operating Systems Review, 53(1), pp.68-74.
   - Summary: Make the system learnable.
 Propose a framework named AutoSys which contains both training plane and inference plane

-*These two papers are not only for ML but also for Big Data and they are too good to be ingnore.*
+*These three papers are not only for ML but also for Big Data and they are too good to be ingnored.*

+- Large-scale cluster management at Google with Borg
+  - Verma, Abhishek, et al
+  - Proceedings of the Tenth European Conference on Computer Systems.
+2015.
 - Apache hadoop yarn: Yet another resource negotiator [[Paper]](https://www.cse.ust.hk/~weiwa/teaching/Fall15-COMP6611B/reading_list/YARN.pdf)
   - Vavilapalli, Vinod Kumar, et al.
   - Proceedings of the 4th annual Symposium on Cloud Computing.
 2013.